 report, sales for second homes rose an astonishing 27% in 2020.

 That large second-home retreat on a lake or in the mountains would demand a higher price than the average house.
 Let’s assume a buyer purchased such a home for $500,000.
 Assuming the middle 13.2% appreciation shown above, that home would now be worth about $566,000.

 Those who bought second homes to improve their lifestyle during the height of the pandemic, or those who just wanted to be in a safer environment, also made a great investment.

 What should these homeowners do now as the pandemic is receding, and the economy is reopening?

 The buyers of those second homes now have a decision to make.
 Many will move back to the original home they still own (the one that’s closer to work, friends, and family).
 Should they keep the second home?
 That could depend on answers to questions like these:

 - Now that you may have to go back to the office (at least a few days a week) and students are required to physically attend school, would you still use the second house enough to warrant the expenses of an additional home?

 - Would you go to the second home on most weekends, or would you return to the movie theater, attend sporting events, eat out at fine restaurants, or spend your time traveling again?

 If you purchased a larger second home during the pandemic, you were able to make day-to-day life much easier for those important to you.
 You also made it much safer.
 However, with those goals already accomplished, you now need to decide what next to do.
-Call Us at (760)533-0532 or fill out the form below & we can help you discuss all your real estate needs – for now, and to create generation wealth in the future.
-We look forwarding to speaking with you!
+Call Us at (760)533-0532 or fill out the form below & we can help you discuss all your real estate needs – for now, and to create generational wealth in the future.
+We look forward to speaking with you!